benhoff/blog/content/pyqt-layout-design.rst

   from facerecog import MainWidget, get_haarcascade_filepath

-If you're interested in seeing the coding going on behind this, feel free to explore it in `this blog post`_.
-Otherwise, let's instantiate it and put it in our program.
+If you're interested in seeing the coding going on behind the face recognition piece, feel free to explore it in `this blog post`_.
+Otherwise, let's instantiate our face recognition widget and put it in our program.

 .. code-block:: python